 More info

-Overlooking the 16th district from the Trocadero square, the terrace of Le café de l'Homme offers a joyous, friendly atmosphere and breathtaking views.she also has a breathtaking view of the Iron Lady.
-For the more cold-blooded, it is possible to admire the fireworks from her winter garden, with large bay windows and, behind them, a Cocktails bar held by Grey Goose to sip a signature creation during the illuminations.
-Accompanied by the sweet melody of the Asturia Girls quartet, who came for the occasion to shake up the guests with enchanting classical music.
+Overlooking the 16th from the Trocadero square, the terrace of the Café de l'Hommeme also offers a breathtaking view of the Iron Lady.
+For those who prefer to stay cozy, it’s possible to admire the fireworks from their winter garden, featuring large bay windows and, in the back, a Cocktail Bar run by Grey Goose where you can sip on a signature creation during the illuminations.
+Accompanied by the sweet melody of the Asturia Girls, who have come to delight the guests with enchanting classical music for the occasion.

 More info

-Step back and rise higher to talk about Sacred Heart, the place to be in the 18th.
-Located in the heart of the Montmartre hill, this lively place combines a designer boutique and a coffee shop, but it's especially for its rooftop that we will go there this July 14th.
-And because its 2-in-1 circular terrace allows, as its name suggests, to marvel at the Sacré-Cœur if the Eiffel Tower were to tire...
-Unlikely, but it's always good to have the choice.
+Let’s take a step back and get even higher to talk about Cœur Sacré, the place to be in the 18th.
+Located in the heart of the Montmartre hill, this lively spot combines a creative boutique and a coffee shop, but we’re especially heading there this July 14th for its rooftop.
+And because its 2-in-1 circular terrace allows you to marvel at the Sacré-Cœur, just in case the Eiffel Tower gets a bit boring… Unlikely, but it's nice to have options!

 5, rue Saint-Éleuthère - 18th